 ) after the git clone command as this makes it clone to the current directory and not create a new one.
 If you would like to know more about COPS you can visit their website by going to the COPS GitHub page.

-7. With our folder now created let’s work on setting up the configuration file of COPS.
-We will do this by copying the example file and immediately start to edit it by running a command for nano.
+9. With our folder now created let’s work on setting up the configuration file of COPS.

 sudo cp config_local.php.example config_local.php